 - An estimated expert response time of all 15 experts within three days, with 11 of them responding within the first day of our outreach to them.

-Based on these results, we would support the customer and use our AI search technology to find them US-based dermatologists specialising in psoriasis.
+Based on these results, we would support the customer and use our AI search technology to find them US-based dermatologists specializing in psoriasis.

-An image showing the feasibility results of a search query for 15 US-based dermatologists specialising in psoriasis.
+An image showing the feasibility results of a search query for 15 US-based dermatologists specializing in psoriasis.

 An image showing the feasibility results of a search query for 20 dermatologists specialising in psoriasis, based in Germany, Spain, France and Italy.

 Based on the new project requirements, we got an estimated expert response time of all 20 dermatologists within three days, with 14 of them responding within the first day of our outreach to them.
 We also got a 100% feasibility score as we can find all 20 of the dermatologists.
 However, as we can see from the heat map, the weighting of experts is stronger in certain countries, with Germany accounting for 50% of the experts (hovering over the country gives the expert breakdown).
 We would share this information with the customer to give them an honest indication of our capabilities and if they’re happy with the spread of experts across the countries, we’d proceed with sourcing the experts.

 We’d also pass these results on to our tech team who’d instruct our AI to search for dermatologists (especially those specializing in psoriasis) in France, Italy, and Spain and add them to our database.
 This will help ensure that we can deliver a more even country distribution of experts for this type of request in the future.
 Previous successes in sharing feasibility results with our tech team have allowed us to expand our offering in areas such as US and Europe-based nurses and UK-based GPs (general practitioners).

 Now that we have an idea of what the feasibility calculator is, let’s dig into how it works.